Pixelikas/SignIn-Page/README.md

 # SignIn-Page
-Sig-In Page (Clone) made using HTML, JavaScript and CSS.
+Sign-In Page (Clone) made using HTML, JavaScript and CSS.